The short answer is yes, Anxiety can be a disability. Anxiety can escalate to a level where one is unable to leave home and function in the...

 Before applying, there are some things to consider:

-Anxiety is a serious psychological disorder, which can be disabling in it's worst forms.
+Anxiety is a serious psychological disorder, that can be disabling in its worst forms.
 But it is also treatable.
 Accepting disability can make life worse.

 Laurence, K.B.
 (2020).
 Disability Secrets.
 NOLO.
 Retrieved April 11, 2020 from https://www.disabilitysecrets.com/how-much-in-ssd.html